limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

     +----+-----------+---------------------+
 ```

 I spotted non-English words while I was skimming through the blog.
-Based on experience, there's a good chance one of these words is a password, and this is an opportunity to build a custom wordlist with `cewl` for a dictionary attack.
-It's a pity none of the words yields any results for the WordPress login.
+Based on experience, there's a good chance one of these words is a password.
+Although none of the words yields any results for WordPress, it's still a good time to build a custom wordlist with `cewl` when the need for a dictionary attack arises.

 ```
 # cewl -m3 pinkydb 2>/dev/null | sed 1d | tee cewl.txt